RyanBHuynh/RyanBHuynh.github.io/_posts/2021-4-17-Recursion.md

 title: Recursion
 ---

-Recursion solves large problems by breaking the problem into smaller problems, then combining the solutions to the smaller problems into one big solution.
+[Recursion](https://ryanbhuynh.github.io/Recursion/) solves large problems by breaking a large problem into smaller problems, then combining the solutions to the smaller problems into one big solution.

 ## How Recursion Works
 Recursive algorithms have two steps: